DISCOVER YOUR MIND-BODY TYPE!

 Ayurvedic Morning Routine:

-You can read a detailed Ayurvedic morning routine and the benefits of each practice in my other blog but here is the summary.
+Here is more detailed Ayurvedic morning routine and the benefits of each practice but here is the summary.

 1) Wake up early (depending on the season, ideally before sunrise and without an alarm!) and set an intention (called ‘Sankalpa’ in Sanskrit) for the day.
 Create an affirmation starting with “I am…” then a specific action or actions, in line with who you want to become and how you want to spend the day.